Where can I buy Savings Bonds (Paper or Electronic)?

-Does this change end all sales of paper bonds?
+Does this change stop the sales of all paper bonds?

 Where can I buy Electronic Savings Bonds?

-Since the Treasury Department stopped issuing new paper savings bonds as of 1/1/2012, you have to buy electronic savings bonds through the TreasuryDirect instead (click here to learn more).
+Since the Treasury Department stopped issuing new paper savings bonds as of 1/1/2012, you have to buy electronic savings bonds through the TreasuryDirect instead.
 See the current savings bond rates for bonds available for purchase.

 What Bond Types are Currently Available for Purchase?

 US Savings Bonds currently available for purchase are the EE Savings Bond and the I Savings Bond.
 Not sure which US Savings Bond is the right choice for you?
 Read our information on the comparing EE Savings Bonds to I Savings Bonds.